dhruv14385/LambdaFunctionDemo/README.md

 2. In Step 1, name your rule and go to next.
 3. In step 2, in Sample event, select 'EC2 instance State-change Notification'.
 Under Event pattern, choose EC2 as AWS Service and under Event type, choose 'EC2 Instance State-change Notification'
 4. In step 3, select Lambda function as Target.
 5. Finally, review and create rule.
+Now when you will stop the EC2 instance, lambda function will prevent it from stopping and will restart it.